-The Indian shipbuilding industry boasts a long and illustrious history dating back centuries, making it one of the oldest maritime traditions in the world.
+The Indian shipbuilding industry boasts a long and illustrious history that dates back centuries, making it one of the oldest maritime traditions in the world.
 Indian shipyards have played a crucial role in constructing a wide array of vessels, ranging from traditional dhows and trading ships to modern naval warships and commercial vessels.
 With a strong emphasis on innovation, skill, and craftsmanship, Indian shipbuilders have garnered international acclaim for their quality and expertise.

-As India continues to assert itself as a major maritime power, its shipbuilding industry stands poised for continued growth and success, propelled by a rich heritage, a skilled workforce, and a commitment to excellence.
+As India continues to assert itself as a significant maritime power, its shipbuilding industry stands poised for continued growth and success, propelled by a rich heritage, a skilled workforce, and a commitment to excellence.

-- Current State of Indian Shipyards
+Current State of Indian Shipyards

 The current state of Indian shipyards reflects a mix of opportunities and challenges as the industry navigates through various dynamics.
 Here are some key aspects of the current state of Indian shipyards: